virgo-agent-toolkit/rackspace-monitoring-agent/README.md

 - patch version numbers will change everytime a new bundle is released.
   It has no semantic meaning to the versioning.

-The zip file bundle and the binary shipped in an rpm/deb/msi will be identical.
-If the binary is 1.4.2 then the bundle will be 1.4.2.

 Running tests
 =============